MuradGhzda/MuradGhzda/README.md

 🛠 Passionate about **backend development** and **software engineering**
 🚀 Currently improving my skills in **Java, Spring Boot, and Flutter**
 🔍 Interested in **cybersecurity, algorithms, and AI**
+📫 You can reach me from my mail address muradagazade@icloud.com

 ---